Mauryan07/Vision-Verse/README.md

 Vision Verse is optimized to run efficiently on a Raspberry Pi Zero 2W, demonstrating its capability to operate on low-power, resource‑constrained hardware without any issues.

-## Research Background

-This project is inspired by the research paper:
-**"Vision Verse: Engaging Learners through AR for Interactive Learning and Marketing"**
-The paper explores transforming static QR codes into dynamic, data-rich interfaces using AR, enhancing applications in education, retail, tourism, and entertainment.

 ## License